zevav/avt.io-production/README.md

 3. Install the specific grunt modules.
 First `cd` to the project directory, then run `npm install`

 While developing, Grunt can be used in two modes. `grunt watch` will watch all of the files in `app/` for changes and will run the build task whenever a file is changed. `grunt build` can be used to run the build task once without constantly watching.
 The watch task can be ended with `ctrl-c`.

+To deploy, upload the `dist/` folder rather than the entire project folder.